Can I temporarily leave the hospital?

-- you need to be assessed and treated for your mental health problem in hospital
+- you need to be assessed and/or treated for your mental health problem in hospital

-- your health would be at risk of getting worse if you don’t get treatment
+- your health would be at risk of getting worse, or wouldn't get better, if you don’t get treatment

 To find out more about different sections and what they mean, see our information on sectioning.